Spiking Neural Networks Need High Frequency Information: Methods

 \subsection{Max-Former}

-A fundamental yet understudied opportunity in Spiking Transformers lies in their inherent low-frequency preference: while spiking neurons theoretically operate as all-pass filters, their interaction with network dynamics (e.g., membrane potential decay, threshold firing, and linear weighting) creates a tunable low-pass filtering effect.
-We systematically investigate this phenomenon through Max-Former.
-To decouple frequency effects from model complexity, we: (1) replace self-attention with high-frequency-preserving DWC in the early stages, and (2) add Max-Pooling in patch embedding to compensate spiking neurons' low-pass preference.
-Notably, compared to the quadratic computational complexity of self-attention, DWC and Max-Pooling only require linear complexity relative to the sequence length and are more parameter efficient.
-Our work consistently adopts the LIF neuron.
+It remains unclear whether high‑frequency information is truly important for SNNs and whether restoring it can improve performance.
+Therefore, we systematically investigate the low-pass filtering characteristics of spiking neurons through Max-Former.
+To decouple frequency effects from model complexity, we: (1) replace self-attention with high-frequency-preserving DWC in the early stages, and (2) add Max-Pool in patch embedding to compensate spiking neurons' low-pass preference.
+Notably, compared to the quadratic computational complexity of self-attention, DWC and Max-Pool only require linear complexity relative to the sequence length and are more parameter-efficient.
+We consistently adopt the LIF neuron model throughout this work.